Optimal approximation using complex-valued neural networks: Introduction

-Essentially the only existing \emph{quantitative} result regarding the approximation theoretical properties of CVNNs is \cite{caragea_quantitative_2022}, which provides results for deep CVNNs using the modReLU activation function.
+Essentially the only existing \emph{quantitative} result regarding the approximation-theoretical properties of CVNNs is \cite{caragea_quantitative_2022}, which provides results for approximating $C^k$-functions by \emph{deep} CVNNs using the modReLU activation function.
 However, for real-valued NNs it is known that already \emph{shallow} NNs can approximate $C^k$-functions at the optimal rate.
-Precisely, Mhaskar showed in \cite{mhaskar_neural_1996} that one can approximate $C^k$-functions on $[-1,1]^n$ with an error of order $m^{-k/n}$ as $m \to \infty$, where $m$ is the number of neurons in the hidden layer of the network.
-Here he assumed that the activation function is smooth on an open interval, where at a point of this interval no derivative vanishes.
-This is equivalent to the activation function being smooth and non-polynomial on that interval \cite[p.
-53]{donoghue_distributions_1969}.
+Precisely, Mhaskar showed in \cite{mhaskar_neural_1996} that one can approximate $C^k$-functions on $[-1,1]^n$ with an error of order $m^{-k/n}$ as $m \to \infty$, where $m$ is the number of neurons in the hidden layer.
+Here he assumed that the activation function is smooth on an open interval and that at some point of this interval no derivative vanishes.
+This is equivalent to the activation function being smooth and non-polynomial on that interval, cf.\ \cite[p.~53]{donoghue_distributions_1969}.

-We are going to generalize this result to the setting of complex-valued networks, by proving that one can approximate every function in $C^k \left( \Omega_n; \CC \right)$ with an error of the order $m^{-k/(2n)}$ using shallow complex-valued neural networks with $m$ neurons in the hidden layer.
-Here we define the set $\Omega_n$ as $\Omega_n \defeq [-1,1]^n + i [-1,1]^n$.
-The result holds whenever the activation function is smooth and non-polyharmonic on some non-empty open set.
-This is a very natural condition, since for polyharmonic activation functions there exist $C^k$-functions that cannot be approximated at all below some error threshold using neural networks with this activation function \cite{voigtlaender_universal_2022}.
+The present paper shows that a comparable result holds in the setting of complex-valued networks, by proving that one can approximate every function in $C^k \left( \Omega_n; \CC \right)$ (where differentiability is understood in the sense of real variables) with an error of the order $m^{-k/(2n)}$ (as $m \to \infty$) using shallow complex-valued neural networks with $m$ neurons in the hidden layer.
+Here we define the cube $\Omega_n \defeq [-1,1]^n + i [-1,1]^n$.
+The result holds whenever the activation function $\phi: \CC \to \CC$ is smooth and non-polyharmonic on some non-empty open set.
+This is a very natural condition, since for polyharmonic activation functions there exist $C^k$-functions that cannot be approximated at all below some error threshold using shallow neural networks with this activation function \cite{voigtlaender_universal_2022}.

+Furthermore, the present paper studies in how far the approximation order of $m^{-k/(2n)}$ is \emph{optimal}, meaning that an order of $m^{-(k/2n) - \alpha}$ (where $\alpha > 0$) cannot be achieved.
+Here it turns out that the derived order of approximation is indeed optimal (even in the class of CVNNs with possibly more than one hidden layer) in the setting that the weight selection is \emph{continuous}, meaning that the map that assigns to a function $f \in C^k \left( \Omega_n;\CC\right)$ the weights of the approximating network is continuous with respect to some norm on $C^k (\Omega_n ; \CC)$.
+This continuity assumption is natural since typical learning algorithms such as (stochastic) gradient descent use samples $f(x_j)$ of the target function and then apply continuous operations to them to update the network weights.